 To make sure we hold correct and accurate details on our Electoral Register we are required to undertake an Annual Canvass of all households in the district.

-From 15 July 2019, every household will be sent a Household Enquiry Form (HEF).
-The form will be addressed to the occupier and will contain details of all those in the household who are registered to vote.
-The form will request that someone living at the address confirm that the details on the form are still correct, or that up-to-date information about anyone eligible to vote living at the property be provided.
+In July 2019, every household was sent a Household Enquiry Form (HEF).
+The form was addressed to the occupier and contained details of all those in the household who are registered to vote.
+The form requested that someone living at the address confirm that the details on the form were still correct, or that up-to-date information about anyone eligible to vote living at the property be provided.

 The easiest way to respond is: